-Opinion | Not all partisanship is bad
+Opinion | In defense of partisanship — the right kind

 In fact, political parties and a reasoned loyalty to them are essential to the functioning of a democratic system.
 At their best, parties organize conflict and channel it down constructive paths.
-In any healthy society, people will disagree about what they value most — think, for starters, about relative priority of liberty, equality and community.
+In any healthy society, people will disagree about what they value most — think, for starters, about the relative priority of liberty, equality and community.
 Even when they agree on values, citizens will differ over which policies will best advance them.

 As I have occasionally written to readers exercising their right to complain about my views, disagreement is one of the joys of freedom.